beenotung/map/docs/language-design.md

 Expression is the basis unit of the language.
 It can be a literal value, variable reference, math expression, logical expression, function call, etc.

-### Symbol Name

-The symbol name is the identifier of a variable, function, class, etc. The symbol name can consist of letters, digits, underscores, hyphen, and dot.

-Example: `user-id`, `User`, `user.name`

 ### Literal Value

 Literal value is a constant value in the language.
 It can be a string, number, boolean, null, etc.